Therapy for Non-Monogamous Relationships

 Polyamorous Relationship

-Polyamory is defined as a consent to practice intimacy and romantic love with more than one partner at the same time.
-While there are variations on this relationship style, generally, polyamorous relationships involve commitment to multiple partners.
+Polyamory is defined as consent to practice intimacy and romantic love with more than one partner at the same time.
+While there are variations on this relationship style, generally, polyamorous relationships involve a commitment to multiple partners.

 Polyfidelity